P-700 Granit: Deployment

 It is currently in service with the Russian Northern Fleet on the s Admiral Nakhimov and Pyotr Velikyi, and with the Russian Northern and Pacific fleets as the main weapon of the cruise missile submarines.

 The Kursk carried 24 missiles when it sank following a torpedo explosion during an exercise on 12 August 2000.
 The Russian navy was extremely concerned about possible NATO attempts to recover a missile and guarded the site of the wreck throughout the recovery effort.
 The missiles were recovered intact following a $65 million salvage operation.

 The size of the missile limits the platforms on which it can operate and be launched from.
 It has only been deployed from Oscar-class submarines, Kirov-class battlecruisers, and the Admiral Kuznetsov aircraft carrier.
 Ships of all three types will have their Granit missiles replaced with new launch cells to carry smaller Oniks and Kalibr cruise missiles in greater numbers.

 P-1000 Vulkan deployment

 The P-1000 missile was partially derived from the P-500 and P-700.
 Its maximum speed is claimed to be between Mach 1.5 - Mach 2.5 depending on altitude, and its range is claimed to be between 700 and 1000 km (800).
 Warhead: 500 kg.
 Years of production 1985–1992.
 The body of the missile resembles that of the P-500, but it has the ability of the P-700 to overcome defensive countermeasures.
 Long range missile can achieve the target only at low altitudes (up to 25 meters or lower) approximation (in which case the maximum range is less than 500 km).

 Substitution in 2018

-Officially - are being replaced by the Zircon (missile).
+Starting in 2018, the P-700 is planned to be replaced by the Zircon (missile).